electro-cute-angels/informatic-flows/README.md

 A collection of tools by electro-cute-angels❦

 ## Tools in this collection:
-- [Blender Animation Exporter](./blender-animation-exporter) - Export bone animation data for Pd-L2Ork
+- [Blender Animation Exporter](./blender-bone-animation-exporter) - Export bone animation data for Blender [.fbx to .csv]